Centre for Democracy and Development: Activities

-Promoting democratic accountability through election campaign promises to monitor
+Promoting accountability by monitoring election campaign promises

-Buharimeter project, supported by the Open Society Initiative for West Africa (OSIWA), was a tool designed to track over 222 election pledges made by President Muhammadu Buhari, and the All Progressives Congress (APC) to Nigerians before the 2015 general elections.
-Sequel to the release of the One Year Assessment report, its key findings were referenced in numerous opinion pieces and articles authored by political commentators and scholars.
-For example, in July 2016, Emmanuel Ugwu, in his article titled "Why Buhari Must Watch Buharimeter", drew the attention of President Buhari to the importance of Buharimeter as a tool for objective assessment of its administration.
-According to Ugwu, "Buhari ought to face the mirror of his campaign promises every day of his finite tenure.
-He should respect the Buharimeter as the reflection of his vows and accomplishments.
-This will furnish him with the right perspective he needs to secure a befitting legacy."
+The Buharimeter project, supported by the Open Society Initiative for West Africa (OSIWA), was a tool designed to track over 222 election pledges made by President Muhammadu Buhari, and the All Progressives Congress (APC) to Nigerians before the 2015 general elections.
 Buharimeter's one-year report did provide a synopsis of citizens' perception of the implications of the actions of the government and also revealed the degree to which Nigerians were aware of campaign promises and the actions carried out to achieve them.

 Knowledge about the existence of the Buharimeter and its findings have taken a global outlook.
 Aside from highlighting how the initiative was widely reported internationally, Buharimeter is now listed as one of the promise tracking initiatives on the Duke Reporters' Lab.
-The one-year report was the fifth report released since the launch of the project.
-Others include 30 days, 60 days, 100 days, 7 months' and mid-term assessment reports published in July 2017, and can be viewed on Buharimeter reports.
-In May 2018, President Muhammadu Buhari would have been in office for 3 years, the Buharimeter team at the Centre for Democracy and Development was expected to release a third-year report which should score the performance of Nigeria's President after 3 years.
+The one-year report was the fifth report released since the project's launch.
+Others include 30 days, 60 days, 100 days, 7 months' and mid-term assessment reports published in July 2017 and can be viewed on Buharimeter reports.
+In May 2018, the Buharimeter team at the CDD was expected to release a third-year report which would score the performance of Nigeria's President after 3 years.

 Work on Boko Haram insurgence

-CDD is one of the first organizations to commence work on addressing the crisis in the North East.
-The Centre organised the first intervention that brought Borno residents, government and civil society together at the height of the insurgency in 2011.
-Since then it has organised several fora, developed counter radical narratives, supports the Operation Safe Corridor (OSC) program of the Nigerian Government on Deradicalisation, Rehabilitation of former Boko Haram militants and has a MOU with the Presidential Committee on the North East Initiative.
+The CDD organised the first intervention that brought Borno residents, the government, and civil society together at the height of the insurgency in 2011.
+Since then it has organised several forums, developed counter radical narratives, and supported the Operation Safe Corridor (OSC) program of the Nigerian Government on deradicalisation, rehabilitation of former Boko Haram militants and has an MOU with the Presidential Committee on the North East Initiative.

 Work on disinformation and misinformation

-The Centre runs a project on Disinformation and Misinformation in Nigeria.
-It has released several reports on Fake News Ecosystem in Nigeria.
+The Centre runs a project on disinformation and misinformation in Nigeria.
+It has released reports on the fake news ecosystem in Nigeria.
+In collaboration with Daily Trust, it launched a fact-checking website.

 Leadership

-The current Director of CDD is Idayat Hassan, A Yale and Columbia alumni.
+The current Director of CDD is Dr. Dauda Garuba.